 Well, that seems like something you could hook up…

 Well… It’s in the works.
 Somewhere along the way, I think Wynton and I need to sit down and play.
 And the song I’d like to play is “Down On the Corner.”
 Jimmy Rodgers recorded it, and when Jimmy Rodgers recorded it, Louis Armstrong played trumpet on the session.
 It would be nice to cross the worlds of Jazz and Country music one more time.

 Boy, you are settin’ up history to be made, sir!
 Well, Marty, thank you so much for takin’ the time today.
 I have one thing left I wanna ask you… It’s really just for me.
 Can you tell me a Johnny Cash story?

 Well, I can tell you this about Johnny Cash: He was one of my original Country music heroes.
-He was my old chief, my band leader, and you know… The thing at the end of the day that means more to me than anything else about John was… He was the most fearless, creative human being I ever met in my life.
-If he wrote a song that he believed in or if he had a concept he believed in… If nobody applauded or if nobody came– he saw it through, and he did it anyway.
-And the mission that me and the Superlatives have been on for the past 17 years… There’s been some spots in this journey that’s mighty lonely– ’cause the masses didn’t applaud.
+He was my old chief, my band leader, and you know… The thing at the end of the day that means more to me than anything else about John was he was the most fearless, creative human being I ever met in my life.
+If he wrote a song that he believed in or if he had a concept he believed in… If nobody applauded or if nobody came, he saw it through, and he did it anyway.
+And the mission that me and the Superlatives have been on for the past 17 years… There’s been some spots in this journey that’s mighty lonely ’cause the masses didn’t applaud.
 But we knew we were doin’ the right thing.
 We were followin’ our hearts at any cost.
 And goin’ back to what John R. Cash taught me about, and what was inspiring about him: See it, believe it, do it– and damn the results.
-And so, that has been the code which we live by.
-So, that’s what I have to thank him for this very day.
+And so that has been the code which we live by.
+That’s what I have to thank him for this very day.